graphql-compose/graphql-compose.github.io/docs/basics-generating-schema.md

 ## Create Schema

-`SchemaComposer` provides basic root types `Query`, `Muttion`, `Subscription`.
+`SchemaComposer` provides basic root types `Query`, `Mutation`, `Subscription`.
 You must add fields at least to one of these types, otherwise Schema will not have sense and cannot be build.

 ```js
 import { schemaComposer } from 'graphql-compose';